-If you’re working at a well-established company, you probably need to deal with some flawed system that was effective 10 years ago but just isn't cutting it today.
-If you have recently grown into a bigger operation, your system might have come about organically and not have the adaptability and efficiency required in a growing team.
+If you’re working at a well-established company, you're probably dealing with a flawed system that was effective 10 years ago but isn't cutting it today.
+If you've recently grown into a bigger operation, your system might have come about organically but just doesn't have the adaptability and efficiency required in a growing team.

 Whatever the case may be, the solution is the same.
 You need to divide responsibility and make sure cross-team communication works in your company.
 Let’s be fair, everyone has a lot to do and adapting to this asynchronistic way of communication is hard to manage.
 Sometimes it's easier to point fingers instead of taking action.
 As a result, everyone in the team suffers.
 Here is our guide to help avoid this situation.

 As a team leader there are many ways to be sure other departments get the required info needed to get the job done.
 But how do you convince others to do the same for you?
-It can be hard work convincing other leaders to communicate with you.
+It can be hard convincing other leaders to communicate with you.

 I’ve seen it in almost every team I’ve worked in.
 There is a meeting.
-You decide to accomplish something.
-Then months pass and nothing gets done as everyone is thinking someone else should do it.
-Later there's enough blame to pass around.
+You all agree to accomplish something.
+Then months pass and nothing gets done.
+Everyone is thinking someone else should've done the "agreed" upon task.
+Yikes, now who's blaming who?

 This is not very efficient.
-And at the end of the day, it will be the team leader's fault if information is not passed on and projects get stuck.
+And at the end of the day, it will fall on the team leader if projects get stuck.

-The solution is setting up a company wide task management and goal setting system.
-If you’re using a good task management application like Weekdone, you don’t have to worry about it as much.
+Therefore, you should work on setting up a company wide task management and goal setting system.
+If you’re using a good task management application like Weekdone Team Compass, you don’t have to worry about it as much.
 All tasks can and should be assigned to specific individuals right away.
-As the tasks are public, it’s always clear who is responsible for what and a lot less work is left undone.
+As these are public, it’s always clear who is responsible for what – leaving a lot less work undone.
 As Henry Mason, Managing Director of TrendWatching told us: “Automated status reports save our managers up to 4 hours a week.”

 Plans, Progress, Problems.

-Weekdone uses the PPP – Plans, Progress, Problems methodology that is based on setting 3 – 5 tasks to everyone every week.
-These are the important thing employees need to get done.
+Weekdone uses the PPP – Plans, Progress, Problems methodology that is based on setting 3 – 7 relevent tasks each week.
+These are the important things employees need to get done.
 These can be assigned by the person themselves or by anyone else in the company.
 This helps to ensure that you're asking “who will we assign this task to" at every meeting.
 Essentially, this helps to make it clear who is doing what in order to drive projects forward.